 Save with a goal: Teens, and adults for that matter, tend to save more when they have a goal in mind.
 For teens, a lot of those goals are life milestones like buying a car, affording prom, etc. Most banks offer alerts so teens can stay aware of any major balance changes and engage with their funds as needed.

 Ask for gifts and allowances to go into a 529 plan: A 529 plan is great for teens who plan to attend college.
 These accounts are state-funded, and while anyone can deposit into them, only the teen and their parent can make withdrawals.
-If a teen has a problem saving money once it becomes available, then a 529 is a good way to side-step the issue into healthier spending habits are learned.
+If a teen has a problem saving money once it becomes available, then a 529 is a good way to side-step the issue into healthier spending habits.